7 of Adelaide's best cheap eats

 If you fancy a tasty meal of steaming pho, the Vietnamese noodle broth soup with herbs and meat, Sit Lo is the place for you.
 About 40 per cent of Adelaide's residents were born overseas, and there's a large Vietnamese population in the northern suburbs of the city.
 In this Vietnamese restaurant, wheels on the wood-decked walls pay homage to humble three-wheel bicycle taxis, once common from Hanoi to Ho Chi Minh City.
 Try a springy steamed bao bun or two – the soft shell crab version is best.
 The pork belly banh mi bread roll, with pickled carrot and daikon radish is a tasty option too.
 When it's crunch time, delve into a cone of crispy lotus root chips.

 Adelaide Central Market is a vibrant, bustling food hall loaded with bakeries, patisseries, cafés, grocers and artisan food stalls selling everything from roasted nuts to local cheeses.
 It has been the beating heart of Adelaide since it opened in 1870, and many people say it's the most atmospheric market in Australia.
 With eight million visitors a year, it's the most visited place in South Australia.
 It's a colourful and noisy place, animated by traders going about their business and foodies on the prowl.
 Join the locals for breakfast, brunch or lunch (and dinner on Fridays) at Lucia's, an Adelaide institution run by the same family since 1957.
 This being an Italian establishment, the coffee is excellent.
-Poached eggs, tomatoes and mushrooms on artisan bread will fill you up; the spaghetti carbonara, and the spaghetti vongole are also particularly good.
+Poached eggs, tomatoes and mushrooms on artisan bread will fill you up; grab some charcuterie and cheese for an afternoon snack before you leave.

 Adelaide's Chinatown, based around Gouger Street and close to the Adelaide Central Market, is a colourful place jam-packed with restaurants, cafés, wine bars, pubs and food courts.
 As well as plenty of cheap Chinese restaurants you can also find inexpensive Indian, Malaysian, Japanese, Thai, Vietnamese, and Nepali eateries here.
 Adelaide's Chinatown might have the traditional Chinese archway and dragons, but in reality it evolved thanks to the mix of immigrants from Asia in the 1970s.
 Ying Chow Chinese Restaurant serves up the likes of tea smoked duck and red wine vinegar ribs.
 Head to Bánh Mì Vietnamese Rolls for authentic Vietnamese cuisine.
 The Chinatown Café is another favourite; expect a varied menu of Chinese, Singaporean and Malaysian dishes, such as seafood laksa, fried hokkien noodles, and curried chicken and rice.